obiwanjacobi/Zsharp/docs/modules/import.md

 ---

-> A way to import modules into a local scope?
+> TBD: A way to import modules into a local scope?

 ```csharp
 fn: ()